Understanding General Obligation Municipal Bonds

 Revenue bonds used to yield much more than GO bonds

-Bloomberg Barclays Indices, as of 12/1/2020.
+Bloomberg Municipal Bond: GO Bond Index and Bloomberg Municipal Bond: Revenue Bond Index, as of 11/29/2021.
 Differences in yields may be attributable to certain features such as call maturities, durations, call features, average credit ratings, or other factors.
 Past performance is no guarantee of future results.

 There are different types of general obligation bonds